UniversalDevicesInc-PG3/udi-wirelesstag-poly/README.md

 2. Go to the Polyglot Store in the UI and install WirelessTags.
 3. Add WirelessTags NodeServer in Polyglot
 4. Once it starts up, you should see a message in Polyglot Web which shows a "Active" link to click.
     * Seems the wirelesstags certificate is not up to date, so in chrome you may have to click continue anyway (unsafe) selection :(
     * The link points to https://www.wirelesstag.net/oauth2/authorize.aspx?... with necessary info
     * Including a redirect back to the nodeserver's REST Server
     * After you 'Grant' access you should see a message saying "SUCCESS, received our token, ..." in your web browser
 5. Open Admin Console (if you already had it open, then close and re-open)
 6. You should now have a node for each of your tag managers
 7. By default the "Monitor Tags" for each tag manager is turned off, if you want the tags to show up in your current ISY/nodeserver, then enable it.
     * The nodeserver and tag manager must be on the same LAN since the tag mangaer sends updates directly to the nodeserver.
     * Only one nodeserver can monitor the tags if you have multiple ISY/nodeserver's.
     * This could be fixed by using Kumoapps, but not sure if it's necessary
 8. Once Monitor tags is enabled, you should see the tags be added to the ISY.
     * Review the nodeserver log if they don't all show up.

   ## Requirements

-1. Polyglot V2 itself should be run on Raspian Stretch.
-  To check your version: ```cat /etc/os-release``` and the first line should look like ```PRETTY_NAME="Raspbian GNU/Linux 9 (stretch)"``` It is possible to upgrade from Jessie to Stretch, but I would recommend just
+1. When using a RaspberryPi Polyglot V2 itself should be run on Raspian Stretch To check your version: ```cat /etc/os-release``` and the first line should look like ```PRETTY_NAME="Raspbian GNU/Linux 9 (stretch)"``` It is possible to upgrade from Jessie to Stretch, but I would recommend just